 If you do not have a Librarika account please follow these steps before continuing on to the second set of instructions:

-- Follow this link to fill out a form with a few simple questions*
+- Follow this link to fill out a form with a few simple questions.* The form will open on Wednesday, January 3, 2024.

 - Once we receive this form we will have to manually set up your Librarika account please allow 1-2 days for this